Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Theoretical background

-The plume rise calculation is a non-straightforward task which is used in harmful effluents dispersion prediction in atmospheric science \cite{briggs1982plume}.
-Plume rise is affected by two phenomena, buoyancy and momentum.
-Mostly, the plume clouds are buoyant which means that they are hotter than the ambient air.
-Therefore, they rise due to the less dense than the surrounding air.
-Also, the plumes have a vertical velocity and momentum when they exit the smokestack which again cause them rise.
-Plumes can also fall due to the gravitational force when they are cold and dense and also when some surrounding obstacles cause them move downwind \cite{de2013air}.
-In 1975 Briggs proposed an equation for the maximum distance of the plume rise.
-These equations do not obey the dimensions and the relationship between their parameters are not fundamental.
-However, they are practically suitable to calculate plume rise.
-Considering both momentum and buoyancy in calculations, plume rise ($\Delta{z}$) in horizontal distance x from smoke stack end can be obtained as \cite{briggs1975plume},
+The PR calculation is an ill-posed problem used to predict the dispersion of harmful effluents in atmospheric science \cite{briggs1982plume}.
+PR is affected by two phenomena, buoyancy and momentum.
+Typically, the PCs are buoyant, which means they are hotter than the ambient air.
+Therefore, they rise since they are less dense than the surrounding air.
+Also, the PCs have a vertical velocity and momentum when they exit the smokestack, which again causes them to rise.
+PCs can also fall due to the gravitational force when cold and dense and when some surrounding obstacles cause them to move downwind \cite{de2013air}.
+In 1975 Briggs proposed an equation for the maximum distance of the PR, which was practically suitable for calculating PR.
+Considering both momentum and buoyancy in calculations, PR ($\Delta{z}$) in horizontal distance \emph{x} from the smokestack exit can be obtained as \cite{briggs1975plume},